jamsite/plugin-source-wp/README.md

 ## Cache

-For caching downloaded data may be serialized and saved in cache directory as json files.
+Downloaded data may be serialized and saved in cache directory as json files.

 ## Options